ghozzza/caer-finance/README.md

   Enables advanced strategies and maximizes utility of idle capital.

 - **Modular, Scalable, and Ecosystem-Ready**
-  Composable with other dApps and built for long-term utility on EduChain.
+  Composable with other dApps and built for long-term utility on Pharos.

 ---